Sylvester Z. Poli: Building an empire

 In 1888, Poli formed a partnership and opened a combination of museums and theatres in Toronto, Canada, Rochester NY, and Staten Island.
 Eventually, he went solo in Troy, New York.
 In 1892, he settled in New Haven, Connecticut, and opened the Poli Eden Musee.
 Deciding he needed a bona fide theatre where he could stage continuous "high class vaudeville" shows, he built Poli's Wonderland Theatre in 1893.
-From 1897 until 1926, Poli continued to build theatres, in Waterbury, Bridgeport, Meriden and Hartford Connecticut, in Springfield and Worcester, Massachusetts, in Jersey City, NJ, in Wilkes-Barre and Scranton, PA, and Washington, DC.
+From 1897 until 1926, Poli continued to build theatres, in Waterbury, Bridgeport, Meriden and Hartford Connecticut, in Springfield and Worcester, Massachusetts, in Jersey City, NJ, in Wilkes-Barre and Scranton, PA, and Washington, D.C.
 The growing success of his business seemed to parallel the industrial expansion in Northeastern cities.
 Some cities had as many as three theatres, and Poli would often rebuild the same theatre two to three times, to stay competitive.
 Poli went through a period without rivals until B.F.
 Keith gained a powerful circuit.
 Wherever one began to advertise, the other would soon follow suit.
 After much wasted energy, the two agreed to stay out of each other's way.
 Poli sold all properties pertaining to the Keith feud except Jersey City.

 Family

 Sylvester Poli married Rosa Leverone (1/17/1869-1/5/1960) from Genoa, Italy in 1885.
 He taught her the meticulous art of needling into the wax figures hairs for the head and beard.
 In later years, while Sylvester was busy with his theatres, Rosa supported important community and philanthropic causes.
 She was a prominent figure with the Veterans of Foreign War, and also received the Italian Cross of Honor from Queen Elena of Italy.
 They had five children together; Edward (10/12/1891-11/11/1922), Adelina (7/19/1889-11/13/1966), Juliette (6/21/1897-4/1/1976), Laurina (10/1/1899-1/26/1978), and Lillian (4/3/1903-12/16/1976).
-Poli built the Villa Rosa Terrace(named after his wife) in Woodmont, Milford, Connecticut consisting of the main house, and ten (10) waterfront cottages, which he gave to their children.
+Poli built the Villa Rosa Terrace(named after his wife) in Woodmont, Milford, Connecticut, consisting of the main house, and ten (10) waterfront cottages, which he gave to their children.
 The family would spend summers together at the Villa Rosa enjoying lavish parties.
 He also purchased winter homes for each of the girls, with the exception of Lillian (Lily), who would go on to marry Marquis Lippi Gerini, and move back to Italy with her new husband.
 Poli spent much time preparing their son, Edward, to take over the business in 1923.
 However, in November 1922, the son contracted appendicitis and although the surgery was performed successfully, an embolism occurred and Edward died on 11 November.
 Overwhelmed with grief, Poli had a marble mausoleum erected in their son's memory in St. Lawrence Cemetery, West Haven, CT.